thebrewery-craft-templates/nodejs-cloud-code/README.md

   - header - email header, it could be plain text or html
   - salutation - email salutation , it could be plain text or html
   - body - email body, it could be plain text or html
-  - signature - email siganture, it could be plain text or html
+  - signature - email signature, it could be plain text or html
   - footer - additional messages, it could be plain text or html

 Sample cURL command